San Miguel Corporation – Annual report – 31 December 2018

 Following the DOTr’s approval, SMC MRT 7 and ULC BVI carried out the Accession Agreement on January 12, 2017.

-On February 1, 2006, SLTC executed the Supplemental Toll Operation Agreement (STOA) with MATES, PNCC and the ROP through the Toll Regulatory Board (TRB).
+On February 1, 2006, SLTC executed the Supplemental Toll Operation Agreement (STOA) with MATES, Philippine National Construction Corporation (PNCC) and the ROP through the TRB.
 The STOA authorizes SLTC by virtue of a joint venture to carry out the rehabilitation, construction and expansion of the SLEX, comprising of: Toll Road (TR)1 (Alabang viaduct), TR2 (Filinvest to Calamba, Laguna), TR3 (Calamba, Laguna to Sto.
 Tomas, Batangas) and TR4 (Sto.
 Tomas, Batangas to Lucena City).
 The concession granted shall expire 30 years from February 1, 2006.

-On December 14, 2010, the TRB issued the Toll Operations Certificate for Phase 1 of the SLEX i.e., TR1, TR2 and TR3, and approved the implementation of SLTC’s initial toll rate for the said Phase 1.
-The initial toll rate had been implemented on a staggered basis from January to March 2011, with full implementation starting April 1, 2011.
+On December 14, 2010, the TRB issued the Toll Operations Certificate for Phase 1 of the SLEX i.e., TR1, TR2 and TR3, and approved the implementation of the initial toll rate starting April 1, 2011.

 In 2012, SLTC received a letter from the Department of Finance informing SLTC of the conveyance by PNCC to the ROP of its shares of stock in SLTC, by way of deed of assignment.
 Moreover, SLTC also received the Declarations of Trust signed by the individual nominees of PNCC, in favor of the ROP, in which each nominee affirmed their holding of single, qualifying share in SLTC in favor of the ROP.

-SLTC entered into a MOA on the Interoperability of the Muntinlupa-Cavite Expressway (MCX) (formerly known as the Daang Hari-SLEX Connector Road) and the SLEX (MOA on Interoperability) and an accompanying Addendum to the MOA on Interoperability, both on July 21, 2015, with Ayala Corporation (AC).
+On July 21, 2015, SLTC entered into a MOA with Ayala Corporation (AC), on the inter-operability of the SLEX and Muntinlupa-Cavite Expressway (MCX) (formerly known as the Daang Hari-SLEX Connector Road).
 AC is the concession holder of MCX while MCX Tollway, Inc. is the facility operator of MCX.

-The MOA on Interoperability and the addendum provide the framework that will govern the interface and integration of the technical operations and toll operation systems between the MCX and the SLEX, to ensure seamless travel access into MCX and SLEX for road users.
-MCX opened and operated as a toll expressway beginning July 24, 2015.
+The MOA on inter-operability provides the framework that will govern the interface and integration of the technical operations and toll operation systems between the MCX and the SLEX, to ensure seamless travel access into MCX and SLEX for road users.
+MCX opened and operated as a toll expressway on July 24, 2015.

-On July 8, 2013, Vertex entered into a Concession Agreement with the ROP, through the Department of Public Works and Highways (DPWH), for a 30-year concession period subject to extensions, as may be provided for under the Concession Agreement.
-Vertex has been granted the right to finance, design, construct, and operate and maintain the NAIA Expressway Project.
+On July 8, 2013, Vertex entered into a Concession Agreement with the ROP, through the Department of Public Works and Highways (DPWH), wherein Vertex was granted the right to finance, design, construct, and operate and maintain the NAIA Expressway Project.
 The NAIA Expressway Project links the three NAIA terminals to the Skyway, the Manila-Cavite Toll Expressway and the Entertainment City of the Philippine Amusement and Gaming Corporation.

-On June 10, 1994, PNCC, the franchise holder for the construction, operations and maintenance of the Metro Manila Expressway, including any and all extensions, linkages or stretches thereof, such as the proposed Skyway, and PT Citra Lamtoro Gung Persada (CLGP), as joint proponents, submitted to the ROP through the TRB, the Joint Investment Proposal covering the proposed Skyway and the planned Metro Manila Tollways.
-The Joint Investment Proposal embodied, among others, that CLGP in cooperation with PNCC committed itself to finance, design and construct the Skyway in three stages, consisting of: (a) South Metro Manila Skyway (SMMS) as Stages 1 and 2; (b) North Metro Manila Skyway and the Central Metro Manila Skyway as Stage 3; and (c) Metro Manila Tollways as Stage 4.
+On June 10, 1994, PNCC, the franchise holder for the construction, operations and maintenance of the Metro Manila Expressway, including any and all extensions, linkages or stretches thereof, such as the proposed Skyway, and PT Citra Lamtoro Gung Persada (Citra), as joint proponents, submitted to the ROP through the TRB, the Joint Investment Proposal covering not only the proposed Skyway but also the planned Metro Manila Tollways.
+The Joint Investment Proposal embodied, among others, that Citra in cooperation with PNCC committed itself to finance, design and construct the Skyway in three stages, consisting of: (a) South Metro Manila Skyway (SMMS) as Stages 1 and 2; (b) North Metro Manila Skyway and the Central Metro Manila Skyway as Stage 3; and (c) Metro Manila Tollways as Stage 4.
 The Joint Investment Proposal was approved by the TRB on November 27, 1995.

 – Skyway Stages 1 and 2